jpreardon/flickr-wp-upload/worklog.md

   - Image.transpose(Image.ROTATE_270) did what I expected it to do.
   - EXIF data does not get preserved in the new image. [piexif](https://pypi.org/project/piexif/) seems to be the answer!
 There's an example [here](https://piexif.readthedocs.io/en/latest/sample.html#with-pil-pillow) of rotating an image based on the EXIF orientation value (and removing that value).
 I'm tried the same, but changed the value to "1" and it seemed to work fine both locally and after upload to Wordpress.
   - Rotated images were smaller than the original.
 That was due to the quality setting when saved.
 I set it at 93 rather than the default 75.
+- upload-images.py is not uploading properly rotated images to wordpress!
+The code could use some refactoring though.
+- Some of the photos in my library are massive.
+I've been testing with one that is about 8MB.
+I added a variable for the save quality.

 ## 2019-02-15